oracle-livelabs/apex/online-bookstore-app/13-push-notification/13-push-notification.md

 ## Task 1: Push Notification

+In this task, you will enable Push Notifications for the application and configure them to notify users when a book becomes available.
+You'll set up Progressive Web App (PWA) settings and implement a process to send notifications.

 1. Navigate to **App Builder** and select **Online Bookstore application**.

     ![Click My Apps](images/13-1-1-app.png " ")